dawaltconley/header/README.md

 }
 ```

-### Javascript
+### JavaScript

-Simply pass the header element (generated above) into the browser submodule.
+For a fixed _and_ collapsible header UI, simply pass the header element (generated above) into the browser submodule.

 ```javascript
 import makeHeader from '@dawaltconley/header-basic/browser';